richplastow/generic-user-server/README.md

 __`POST /log-out`__

-Whereas `POST /foo/log-out` logs admins and regular users in to the ‘foo’ domain, `POST /log-in` logs super-administrators into the generic-user-server instance.
+Whereas `POST /v1/foo/log-out` logs admins and regular users out of the ‘v1/foo’ domain, `POST /log-out` logs super-administrators out of the entire GUS instance.
 This endpoint changes `sessionCookieExpires` and `sessionCookieUuid` in the DB to `null`.
 It's not possible to revoke the `Set-Cookie` header, though it can be overwritten by a successful log-in later on.
 TODO maybe Set-Cookie to null?

-### Endpoints for superusers to read server settings
+### Endpoints for superadmins to read server settings

 __`GET /domains`__

 Responds with an array of domain names.
 Can only be accessed by superadmins.

-### Endpoints for superusers to query and edit the database
+### Endpoints for superadmins to query and edit the database

 __`GET /collections`__

 Responds with an array of collection names.
 Can only be accessed by superadmins.

-__`GET /collections/:COLLECTION_NAME`__
+__`GET /documents/:COLLECTION_NAME`__

-Responds with the full contents of a collection, as a JSON object where document IDs are keys, and documents are sub-objects.
+Responds with an array of document IDs.
 Can only be accessed by superadmins.

-__`GET /collections/:COLLECTION_NAME/:DOCUMENT_ID`__
+__`GET /document/:COLLECTION_NAME/:DOCUMENT_ID`__

 Responds with the full contents of a document as a JSON object.
 Can only be accessed by superadmins.

-__`PUT /collections/:COLLECTION_NAME/:DOCUMENT_ID`__
+__`PUT /document/:COLLECTION_NAME/:DOCUMENT_ID`__

 The request body should be a JSON object with the properties which need updating.
 If a property is omitted, it will remain the same in the database.
 Strings in the form `2024-05-29T18:26:52.345Z` are converted to `Timestamp` instances.
 Objects in the form `{"_seconds":123,"_nanoseconds":456}` are also converted to `Timestamp` instances.
 Responds with `{"result":"ok"}` if the update succeeded.

+__`GET /dump-collection/:COLLECTION_NAME`__

+Responds with the full contents of a collection, as a JSON object where document IDs are keys, and documents are sub-objects.
+Can only be accessed by superadmins.

 ## Running the examples